Boards and commissions

 - community service

-- special assignments, i.e. attendance at a leadership / responsibility training
+- special assignments, i.e. attendance at leadership/responsibility training

 - referral to a mental health agency